chainstack/docs/docs/tutorials/quorum/food-supply-temperature-control-with-web3.md

 #### Install ethereumjs-tx

-<a href="https://github.com/ethereumjs/ethereumjs-tx" rel="nofollow">Ethereumjs-tx</a> is a module to create and sign transactions.
+[Ethereumjs-tx](https://github.com/ethereumjs/ethereumjs-tx) is a module to create and sign transactions.

 Install in your project directory: